Binding Financial Agreement vs Consent Orders

 August 6, 2019

-Therefore, it is always advisable that the parties do formalise their agreement properly by having a solicitor prepare either Consent Orders to be filed with the Family Court or a Binding Financial Agreement.
+It is always advisable that the parties formalise their agreement properly by having a lawyer prepare either Consent Orders or a Binding Financial Agreement.
 Not doing so leaves a great deal of risk.

 Advantages of Consent Orders